larspeterjeppesen/Backup_peers/README.md

 Maybe I'll come back and add other features here.

 ## File transfer tracking
-Tracking what files have been transferred has the following components:

-Android-side:
+**Android-side**:
 The android needs to keep a record of files that have already been transferred.
-In design this record, I have gone by the following principles:
+In designing this record, I have gone by the following principles:
 * Allow duplicate file names (Unneccessary for a single backup, but between backups we may have file `x` named `a` be altered/deleted, then introduce file `y` also named `a`.
-I want to have a copy of both files on my ubuntu machine, hence duplicate names must be allowed in the record.
+I want to have a copy of both files on my Linux machine, hence duplicate names must be allowed in the record.
 * Never transfer the same file twice (outside of error correction).

-To accomodate for these points, I have decided on a database where entries have the following data associated:
+To accomodate for these points, we can use the following database entry:
 * File name (including path) | Transfer date

-The following procedure checks whether a file has previously been transferred, and transfers it if not:
-* Locate all entries of file in database.
-* If not in database, transfer file, insert into database
-* Else:
-  * If file has not been modified since last transfer, move on to next file.
-  * Else transfer file and add a new entry.

-Pi-side:
+**Pi-side:**
+(work in progress)